-ACADEMY (the LSAD centre for research into Art, Creative Education, Applied/Digital Design Enterprise, Media and Innovation) was founded in 2013.
+ACADEMY (the LSAD Institute for research into Art, Creative Education, Applied/Digital Design Enterprise, Media and Innovation) was founded in 2013.
 The foundation of this centre reflects the growing importance of art and design research cited in the LIT Research Strategy as a “Niche Strategic Research Area”.
 ACADEMY.
 ACADEMY acts as a centre to attract funding to encourage research mobility and also to support and grow LSAD research collaborations.

 ACADEMY currently has 41 affiliated researchers and active research supervisors across the range of research specialities.